 6. Jeep Safari from Manali to Leh, India

-Manali is a popular hill station in Himachal, especially in summers, for its cool weather and snow-clad peaks.
-With the Himalayas as the backdrop, Manali is a paradise for adrenalin junkies who enjoy dare devil sports like river-rafting, paragliding and rock-climbing.
+Manali is a popular hill station in Himachal, especially in summers, known for its cool weather and snow-clad peaks.
+With the Himalayas as the backdrop, Manali is a paradise for adrenaline junkies who enjoy daredevil sports like river-rafting, paragliding and rock-climbing.

 Leh, capital of Ladakh, lies in the land dubbed as heaven itself – Jammu and Kashmir.
-Leh has been featured in many Bollywood movies and though temperatures here are low, the absolute warmth of the locals will keep you warm.
+Leh has been featured in many Bollywood movies and though temperatures here are low, the absolute warmth of the locals will keep you heated up.

 7. Golden Eagle Trans-Siberian Railway, from Moscow to Beijing

-The Trans-Siberian Express stretches 6,850 miles (11,024 Km).
-From Moscow (Russia) up till Vladivostok, the route covers the Russian terrain, there upon, off-shooting to Siberia, Mongolia and China.
+The Trans-Siberian Express stretches 6,850 miles (11,024 km).
+From Moscow up until Vladivostok, the route covers the width of the enormous Russian nation and also features dives into Mongolia and China.

-in Russia, you can take in sites like the Red Square, St. Basils Cathedral, the Kremlin and Lenin Square.
-Irkutsk, hailed as the ‘Paris of Siberia’ and the Lake Baikal, known as ‘The Pearl of Siberia’ are also on the on route.
-The train takes roughly 15 days to cover the enormous distance but you can of course get off various points along the route.
-It’s not so much the destination but rather the journey that makes this a once-in-a-lifetime event.
+In Russia, you can take in sites like the Red Square, St. Basil’s Cathedral, the Kremlin and Lenin Square.
+Irkutsk, hailed as the ‘Paris of Siberia’ and Lake Baikal, known as ‘The Pearl of Siberia’ are also on the route.
+The train takes roughly 15 days to cover the enormous distance but you can of course get off at various points along the route.
+It’s not so much the destination but rather the journey that sees this trip rise high on many a travel bucket list checklist.

 8. Swim in the Dead Sea, discover Petra in Jordan

 The Dead Sea is the lowest point in the world – 394.6 m below sea-level.
-It is called the Dead Sea because of the excess salt levels in the sea.
+It is called the Dead Sea because of the excess salt levels in the sea which make it effortless to float.
 This salt lake has Jordan bordering its eastern line and Israel and Palestine on the western front.

 If you do visit this Sea, you will be thoroughly rewarded therapeutically and cosmetically.
 The mud along the sea is said to contain many minerals that act as skin-enriching tools.
 Tourists covered in dark mud are a common sight here.
 As souvenirs you can take home beautiful salt crystals and formations found lying on the shore, just like sea-shells.
-Because of its hyper-salination, you cannot drown in the water floating on your back.
-It’s a personal time of relaxing, of giving some physical and mental repose to your body.
+It’s a personal time of relaxing, of giving some physical and mental respite to your body.

-Petra is a stunning city in Jordan, literally carved out of rock.
-The architectures and colossal ruins make it eye-beholding for more than one reason.
-The city is known as Rose City, because of the rosy-pink color that the rock exhibits here.
-The city is full of monasteries and alter-like structures, and is most definitely an archeological park.
+Nearby Petra, one of the best historical sites in the Middle East, is literally carved out of rock and known as the Rose City, because of the rosy-pink colour that the rock exhibits here.
+The city is full of monasteries and alter-like structures, and is most definitely one of the world’s greatest archaeological sites.
 If you’ve read the Old Testament from the Bible, you’ll be fascinated to encounter the exact same sites mentioned there.
 Surprisingly, you are allowed to get around the city in only two ways.
 Either your own feet or those of horses, donkeys and camels.

 9. San Diego to San Francisco: Drive Pacific Coast Highway No. 1

 The Pacific Coast Highway is the second most famous highway in America.
-En route from San Diego to San Francisco, there are plenty of attractions and interesting stops en-route.
-Starting from the San Diego County you go through beautiful Orange County before hitting the giant metropolis of Los Angeles and then venturing further north towards San Francisco.
+En route from San Diego to San Francisco, there are plenty of attractions and great stops to choose from.
+Starting from San Diego County you go through beautiful Orange County before hitting the giant metropolis of Los Angeles and then venturing further north towards San Francisco (or vice-versa).

 Midway through the route after crossing the Carmel Highlands you are greeted by the famous Big Sur.
 The coastline is suddenly more elevated and you are welcomed by red grooves kissing the sky and ragged rocks slashed by fierce waters.